learn-co-curriculum/phase-1-how-the-web-works/README.md

 ### Status Codes

- Every time there is a successful response (you'll know it's successful because the page will load without any errors), it's a status code of `200`, but there are other status codes and it's good to get familiar with them.
-You've probably seen the second most popular status code, `404`.
+The primary way you know that a web request received was successful is that the page loads without any errors.
+However, you can also tell a request was successful if you see that the response header's status code is `200`.
+You've probably seen another common status code, `404`.
 This means "file not found."

 Status codes are separated into categories based on their first digit.
 Here are the different categories:

 + 100's - informational
 + 200's - success